 Sometimes toddlers need to just move!
 And sometimes toddlers need to just be busy.
-I am so excited to have a fellow Huddler, Leann, share the toddler busy board that she created for her daughter Nova.
-It’s Supernova!
+Make this crazy awesome toddler busy board, shared by a fellow Huddler, Leann.
+It’s going to entertain your toddler for days to come.

 Our little Supernova can be quite the challenge when it comes to picking toys for her.
 At 19 months, she rarely wants to play with traditional toys, so I frequently scour the wonderful world of Pinterest to find ideas to entertain her.